JacobHA/JacobHA.github.io/talks.markdown

 permalink: /talks/
 ---

 On this page, I'll list some recent (2022+) talks with some relevant materials (slides or video).
-Chronologically,

 ## 2022
 - APS March Meeting 2022: [Youtube Link][yt-link]